 15. You normally only get basic cover on cruises.
 Most travel insurance policies cover medical treatment, theft or loss, but you usually need to buy an add-on from your insurer for anything else, such as cancelled excursions.
 See Cruise travel insurance help for what's covered and how to get it cheapest.

 16. You're never covered in dangerous destinations.
 If you visit a country the Foreign Office warns against travel to, you won't be covered for any claims as you're deemed to have ignored Govt advice.
 Check the foreign travel advice site before you go.
+Also, check out our backpacker travel insurance guide for more information.

 Similarly, if you're worried about terrorism in your holiday destination and decide not to go, you won't normally be covered for cancellations.
 Standard travel policies don't tend to include cover for any terrorism-related threats or incidents.